lucasfcosta/blog/_posts/2022-08-07-how-to-improve-daily-standups.md

 tags: agile process practices
 ---

-Daily stand-ups are a classical case of [learned helplessness](https://en.wikipedia.org/wiki/Learned_helplessness).
+Daily stand-ups are a classic example of [learned helplessness](https://en.wikipedia.org/wiki/Learned_helplessness).
 We all know they're useless, but we tell ourselves "that's just how things are" and do nothing about it.

 The software industry has been doing daily stand-ups for so long that it doesn't remember why they exist in the first place.
 At some point along the way, stand-ups went from a solution to a problem to a meaningless dogmatic ritual.